nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 ax.plot([1,2,3],[9,5,4])

 # create an inset axes
-# here the 4 numbers of the array indicate the position of the inset axes
+# the input array specifies the sizing and position of the inset axes
-# in the form of Lower-left corner of inset axes, and its width and height.
+# in the form of lower-left corner coordinates of inset axes, and its width and height respectively as a fraction of original axes
 axins = ax.inset_axes([0.4, 0.5, 0.47, 0.47])
 axins.plot([7,8,9],[2,8,6])

+# set ti
+axins.set_title('')

 plt.show()
 ```